-If you find yourself with a flashing screen after Windows 10 upgrade, there is a solution that might just work for you.
-I am putting this tutorial together because I had a customer who experienced the flashing screen after Windows 10 upgrade.
-After I logged in to desktop I was presented with a flashing screen.
-The system was basically paralyzed.
+If you find yourself with a flashing screen after Windows 10 upgrade, there is a solution that might work for you.
+I am putting this tutorial together because I had a customer who experienced a flashing screen after the Windows 10 upgrade.
+After I logged in to the desktop, I was presented with a flashing screen.
+The system was paralyzed.

 Click on the Power Icon Button on the bottom right of your screen.